 - Add 275g of the prepared leaven (you might have a little leftover) to a large mixing bowl

-- Pour in the 760g H2O & mix until the levain is dissolved
+- Pour in the 760g H2O & mix until you completely dissolve the levain

 - Add 800g white flour and 200g whole wheat flour and mix with your hands until incorporated